Eilis9/pands-project/README.md

 A repository for the analysis conducted as part of the Project assessment for  the Programming and Scripting Module of the HDip in Data Analytics beginning January 2023.

 Software Used:
  - Python v3.7 and higher
+- Jupyter Notebook 6.4.12
  </p>

+The analysis for the project is in analysis.py and in analysis.ipynb.
+All references used are given in the Jupyter Notebook.
+The Jupyter Notebook should be downloaded and run locally.
  - - -